-TEAM 2 TRAFFIC: One lane of I-10 EB closed between Grosse Tete, Lobdell Highway after truck drives off road
+TEAM 2 TRAFFIC: I-10 EB reopens between Grosse Tete, Lobdell Highway after truck drives off road

 Latest Weather Blog

-TEAM 2 TRAFFIC: One lane of I-10 EB closed between Grosse Tete, Lobdell Highway after truck drives off road
+TEAM 2 TRAFFIC: I-10 EB reopens between Grosse Tete, Lobdell Highway after truck drives off road

-GROSSE TETE — The left inside lane of I-10 eastbound is closed between Grosse Tete and Lobdell Highway after a truck drove off the road.
+GROSSE TETE — The left inside lane of I-10 eastbound was closed Wednesday between Grosse Tete and Lobdell Highway after a truck drove off the road.

 West Baton Rouge Parish deputies responded to the scene around 11:45 a.m.